Training for EBC Trek

 The Outer Layer

-When it comes to the outer layer, water-resistant and breathable shells are blessings in the challenging conditions of high altitudes.
+Water-resistant and breathable shells are blessings in the challenging conditions of high altitudes as outer layer.
 Designed to withstand drizzle, wind, and various weather conditions, these shells add an extra layer of protection.
-Investing in quality gear for the outer layer is essential, as durability is key for prolonged and effective use in demanding environments.
+Investing in quality gear for the outer layer is essential.
+Durability is key for prolonged and effective use in demanding environments.

 Investing in Quality Gear for an Optimal Trekking Experience